Cancer Research UK logo.

 Liver

-The liver is the chemical factory of the body.
-It carries out many tasks and is very important in maintaining the balance of body chemicals.
+The liver is very important in maintaining the balance of body chemicals.
 Cancer that has spread to the liver can upset this chemical balance.

 It can be life-threatening if the body can't correct this chemical balance.